Get Serious: The Cost of Hiding Behind Irony

 It takes no courage to sneer from the cheap seats.

 What takes courage is earnestness.
 Caring openly.
-Taking responsibility for what you believe in even when it makes you stand out.
-Even when it makes you uncomfortable.
+Taking responsibility for what you believe in especially when it makes you uncomfortable.

 Irony is the language of people who’ve stopped believing they can shape their lives.